Doonguin/bulletjspusher/README.md

 # bulletjspusher
 This is a small side project I decided to make for fun! :)

+## Where to get the PushBullet details needed for this package
+You can get the all the idens and the access token from the main website of PushBullet.

+The access token:

+To get an access token, create a PushBullet account.
+When logged into your account, head over the the settings and click on "account".
+Scroll a bit down and you should see a gray button with the text "Create access token".
+Click on this button and copy the token to use in this package.

+To get idens for devices:

+When logged into your PushBullet account, head over to devices.
+You should see a list of all your connected devices.
+Click on one of the devices and copy the the string of characters after "/#devices/".
+This is your device iden.

 ## How does it work
 This package is very very VERY simple to understand, so don't worry :)